 Read up on the full international payment details on Lloyds website.
 Depending on the precise details of your account and your transfer, the costs might not be exactly the same as those listed above.

 The real cost of your international transfer also depends on what exchange rate is used.
-When banks make an international transfer, they can set the exchange rate themselves: as mentioned on their website, Lloyds uses its own standard exchange rate:
+When banks make an international transfer, they can set the exchange rate themselves.
+And Lloyds uses its own standard exchange rate.

 |Up to £250,000||2%|

 That’s not all the fees and costs you might face.
-Often when international transfers are made, multiple banks end up charging a fee- the recipient’s bank might, as well as any intermediary banks that are involved.
-With Lloyds, if you use internet banking or transfer money within the EEA, the recipient has to share these costs.
+Often, when international transfers are made, multiple banks end up charging a fee- the recipient’s bank might, as well as any intermediary banks that are involved.
+With Lloyds, you will share payment fees with the recipient when the payment is made using online banking (any currency) and in any currency to a bank account in the UK and EEA.¹

 |International transfers||Additional fees per payment|

-Rather than using an exchange rate chosen by a bank, an international payment with TransferWise uses the same rate that you’ll find on Google: the mid-market rate, which is generally a lot better value for you.
+Rather than using an exchange rate chosen by a bank, an international payment with TransferWise will give you the same rate that you’ll find on Google: the mid-market rate, which offers more value for you.
 And there’s only a simple fee to pay, which is always stated upfront.
 Making your transfer through TransferWise could save you a lot of money.

-And if you need to hold money in another currency, a borderless multi-currency account lets you do just that.
-You can store money in up to 28 currencies and get local virtual account details in USD, AUD, GBP, and EUR.
+And if you need to hold money in another currency, a Borderless multi-currency account lets you do just that.
+You can hold money in more than 50 currencies and get local account details in pounds, EUR, US dollar, Australian dollar, New Zealand dollar, Singapore dollar, Romanian lei, Hungarian forint, and Turkish lira.

 Online, you’ll be able to follow the instructions onscreen to make your payment.
-From ‘More actions’, choose ‘Payments and Transfers’ and then ‘Make an international payment’.
-Then either select a payee you’ve paid before or add details for a new one.
-Once the details are in place, you should be able to see an estimate of the cost, before you hit send.¹⁰
+From ‘More actions’, choose ‘Payments and Transfers’ and then ‘Send money outside the UK’.⁴ Then either select a payee you’ve paid before or add details for a new one.
+Once the details are in place, you should be able to see an estimate of the cost, before you hit send.

 - The recipient’s name